 - The leatherette that covers the body might come off as the camera ages.

 Well, let’s see some sample photos from the Praktica MTL5.
 Two different lenses were used, the Pentacon 50mm f1.8 MC (upper photo) and the Praktica 135mm f2.8 (lower photo), film used is Fujifilm XTRA 400.

 I had been looking for a mechanical camera for a long time.
 It was not my initial intention to buy the MTL5 since I am a Nikon user myself.
 I was looking for something like a FM10 or a Nikkormat but none of the used ones I encountered are both acceptable in quality and price.
 Then I saw someone selling a MTL5 with a 50mm and a 135mm lens on a local Internet classified, the price can only be said to be a fair deal (not extra-ordinary cheap) but since I always want to buy an East German or Soviet made camera, I decided to take it.

 The lenses are in almost prefect condition and camera itself is not bad either, it is mechanically good.
 Cosmetically, I replaced part of the light-seals and re-attached some of the leatherette “skin” that came off.
 The speed markings on the shutter dail were gone and a new one made from paper (photocopy from pictures in manual) is sticked onto the dial.
 The camera came with its original user-manual and warranty card (long expired of course) issued by local distributor.
 Even the original battery (which is also made in Germany) was still inside the camera when I bought it but of course this is not a good thing.

-Unfortunately, it was broken recently and now sitting in my closet as a part camera.
+Unfortunately, it was broken recently.
 Below is an image from the last roll and it was shot with Fomapan 100 film.